dennisss/dacha/pkg/container/README.md

 - `Job`: A replicated set of `Task`s with the same configuration.

 - `Manager`: Special process which manages the state of the cluster.
-    - Will be replicas but there will only be one leader node at a time.
-    - Runs in the cluster as a special `Job` that is bootstraped during cluster initialization and persists across cluster failures.
-    - There will be a single `Manager` job per `Cluster`
+    - There will be a single `Manager` `Job` per `Cluster` with one leader `Task` at a time which ensures that the cluster is in a healthy state.
+    - This process also hosts the user facing API and interacting with `Job`s in the cluster.

 - `Metastore`: Strongly consistent and durable key-value store and lock service used to store the state of the cluster.
 There will be exactly one of these for the entire cluster.